lamestation/lamestation-sdk/02_Intro.spin.md

         DisplayWaitDialogArrow(string("You'll never play",10,"a game as good as")) DisplayWaitDialog(string("the one you make",10,"yourself!"))

-Wow, that is SO.
-MUCH.
-SHORTER.

-Let's take a look at the code again.
+Wow, that would have been so much longer if written the other way.

-### The code
+## The code

     CON
         _clkmode        = xtal1 + pll16x